Trio de l'Île

 The name Trio de l’Île also reflects the interconnectedness, originality, and spirit of the trio’s performances.

-Recipients of grants from the Fondation de soutien aux arts de Laval (FSAL), the members of Trio de l’Île have used their residency as invited artists to the Les Déjeuners croissants-musique series produced by the Maison des Arts de Laval to promote the philanthropic work of the foundation.
+Recipients of grants from the Fondation de soutien aux arts de Laval (FSAL), the members of Trio de l’Île have used during 5 years their residency as invited artists to the Les Déjeuners croissants-musique series produced by the Maison des Arts de Laval to promote the philanthropic work of the foundation.
 The strong classical music education and background of these FSAL ambassadors can be seen, heard and felt in their rigorous interpretations.

 Impetus, luminosity, audaciousness, but above all, passion and candor for perfection.

 Brahms, Rachmaninoff, Babadjanian, Piazzolla, Debussy, Shostakovich… One can always be assured that the Trio de l’Île will brilliantly take on the most demanding of all musical challenges and offer performances of the highest caliber.

 Described as “… a musician of exceptional intelligence who stands out whether playing chamber music or solo…,” Patil Harboyan is a Montreal-based Armenian pianist who leads a versatile musical career as a performer, chamber musician and teacher.